stevencombs/retrocombs.github.io/_posts/2020/2020-03-15-elegoo-kit-servo.md

 > **NOTE:** If you don't want to source the electronic parts individually, purchase the [$59 Elegoo MEGA 2560 Most Complete Starter Kit](https://amzn.to/2Rqsio6).
 It contains everything you need for this exercise and much, much, more!
 It's a great value and is often on sale.
 You can even [view a video I produced](https://youtu.be/jY8Jj0Rim70) that shows and explains the contents of this kit.

-1 - [Elegoo MEGA 2560](https://amzn.to/362vn2V): The MEGA is overkill but is the device I recommend for students.
+1 - [Elegoo MEGA 2560](https://amzn.to/362vn2V): The MEGA is overkill, but is the device I recommend for students.
 The additional digital I/O ports provide the option to create more complex projects.

-1 - [USB Cable](https://amzn.to/2uX7xst): Use to upload code from the Arduino IDE and to provide power to the MEGA. https://www.stevencombs.com/arduino/2020/01/11/elegoo-mega-starter-kit.html
+1 - [USB Cable](https://amzn.to/2uX7xst): Used to upload code from the Arduino IDE and to provide power to the MEGA. https://www.stevencombs.com/arduino/2020/01/11/elegoo-mega-starter-kit.html

 1 - [Arduino IDE](https://www.arduino.cc/en/main/software): Use the link to the left and follow the instructions to download and install the IDE on your computer.